About BYBORRE:

 Part 2 - Targeting the Interior Industry

-Developing CX frameworks with the CX team which I supported through data from our consultancy projects and creating UX interview guides for our sales team to better understand the requirements & needs of their new target groups.
+Developing CX frameworks with the CX team which I supported through data from our consultancy projects and creating UX interview guides for our Sales team to better understand the requirements & needs of their new target groups.
 As well as doing an in depth interview with an architect myself to better understand their way of working.

 Creating a Business Glossary, a foundation unifying terminology across the company: This resolved friction caused by multiple departments using different terms for the same textile parameters & simplified communication with external clients.